 I Have Grammar Dsyfunction Disorder: My Journey of Recovery

-My ailing grammar and editing
+My grammar diagnosis

 I never made a mistake in grammar but one in my life, and as soon as I done it, I seen it."— Carl Sandburg - Poet

 Recently one particular grammar Nazi viciously attacked me and it wasn't pretty.
 I am now in recovery lest I lose my good standing with Hubpages.
 Following is my story.
 I tell it in hopes that you will find hope and recovery as well.

 It all began the other day when I applied for a writing job at another online media outlet.
 When I applied they had me take a twenty question quiz on grammar, punctuation, and sentence structure.
 Following that, I had to submit a one hundred word paragraph on a product to promote.
 They gave me the product keywords, and a few rules to use while writing.
 So the product they gave me was...are your ready?
 Black cupboard knobs.
 No kidding.
 They even provided a picture of a boring little black knob.
 Actually, I tip my hat to them for giving applicants this kind of challenge.
 If you can make black cupboard knobs sound enticing and interesting, you can convince anyone of anything.
 More importantly, you will know you have writing skills that dazzle.

 On the quiz, I got sixteen out of twenty right.
 However, combined with my sample paragraph, I didn't pass.
 It seems the problem was grammar and possibly sentence structure.
 I will say this, the sample writing exercise was a ten-pointer on the challenge Richter scale.
 I spent thirty-five minutes perusing black cupboard knob websites (they really do have them) to get information on various kinds.
 Then I sat at my computer for an hour, head on my hands, elbows on my desk, eyes squinched tight, and tongue lolling to the side, racking my brain to find a creative and fun way to promote black cupboard knobs.